No matter what new roles you’ve taken on, you can still be a lottery player

 - If you can, batch your tickets to reduce purchase transactions.
 Jackpot and Keno tickets can be purchased well in advance of drawing dates.

-- Use Lottery-to-Go vending machines to limit face-to-face contact.
+- Use Games-to-Go vending machines to limit face-to-face contact.

 - Download the free Oregon Lottery app.
 Read on for advice about how to use the app for specific games.